kintohub/kintohub-docs/docs/projects/promoting.md

 4. Click on the **Deploy** button displayed in Promote pop-up.

-The environment gets deployed with the latest KintoBlocks available in the parent environment.
+The environment is deployed with the latest KintoBlocks available in the parent environment.